-Drenthen Heathsheep are beautiful sheep to look at.
+Drenthe Heath Sheep are beautiful sheep to look at.
 They're multicolored, often born spotted, but the spots on the body disappear in the adult fleece.
 I like to give my sheep names and I always search for names in the internet groups I'm a member of.
-Last year and this year it will be names from the lensmasters on Squidoo.com

 The Rams - Fathers of the 2012 Lambs

 In order to maintain diversity in genes, I use a different ram or rams every year.
-This year I retrieved a ram of my own breed (GWK-D-00203) and put him in with 4 ewes who are not related to him.
-Reason was that the only offspring I had from this ram, a beautiful ewe, suddenly died last year R.I.P.
-Mom Tracie.
+This year I retrieved a ram of my own breed (GWK-D-00203) and put him in with 4 ewes that are not related to him.
+Reason was that the only offspring I had from this ram, a beautiful ewe, suddenly died last year.
 As this ram is special in his color, I really wanted some more offspring of him.

 The second ram I used, came from the same current owner and this ram was bred by one of our members in Luxembourg.
 His color is Mixed Brown Spotted, though due to the sun, you can't see the white spots clearly in the picture.

 Ram SCL-D-94128 is the father of the lambs:

 SusannaDuffy - Ladymermaid - Shimo - Amkatee - Mugshot - Cianna and Shimo

 Ram GWK-D-00203 is the father of the lambs: